TPS Safeguards Yemeni and Somali Conflict Survivors from Deportation

 WASHINGTON, D.C. — Today, more than 100 international, national, state, and local organizations sent a letter to Acting Secretary of Homeland Security Chad Wolf and Secretary of State Mike Pompeo, urging them to extend and redesignate Temporary Protected Status (TPS) for Yemen and Somalia.
 The organizations represent a wide range of communities and movements across the United States and internationally: diaspora, immigration, humanitarian, foreign policy, legal, human rights, labor, civil rights, racial justice, faith, peacebuilding, security, and more.

-The letter — led by the Black Alliance for Just Immigration, Oxfam America, and Win Without War, and signed by Amnesty International USA, the International Rescue Committee, the National TPS Alliance, the Southern Poverty Law Center, and others — states: “Given the ongoing armed conflicts and humanitarian crises devastating both countries, we are extremely concerned that a forcible return of over 1,750 of our Yemeni and Somali neighbors and community members back to danger would tear livelihoods apart and be akin to a death sentence because of the extraordinary and dangerous conditions in these countries.”
+The letter — led by Win Without War, the Black Alliance for Just Immigration, and Oxfam America, and signed by Amnesty International USA, the International Rescue Committee, the National TPS Alliance, the Southern Poverty Law Center, and others — states: “Given the ongoing armed conflicts and humanitarian crises devastating both countries, we are extremely concerned that a forcible return of over 1,750 of our Yemeni and Somali neighbors and community members back to danger would tear livelihoods apart and be akin to a death sentence because of the extraordinary and dangerous conditions in these countries.”